Tomb of Xu Xianxiu: Murals

 Murals cover more than 300 square meters of the tomb.
 To prepare the walls for the paintings, they were first coated with white plaster on which the artist outlined the design and filled it in with color.
 The murals begin immediately upon entering the passageway.
 Going down, towards the coffin chamber, both walls alongside the path are covered with paintings.
-They begin with images that are now damaged but were probably mythical birds followed by an honor guard, then, closest to the chamber, are groups of men leading riderless horses.
-On either side of the entrance way, doormen stand solemnly holding whips.
+They begin with images that are now damaged but were probably mythical birds followed by an honor guard, and then, closest to the chamber, are groups of men leading riderless horses.
+On either side of the entranceway, doormen stand solemnly holding whips.
 All four walls and ceiling of the tomb chamber are painted.
-The north wall, directly opposite the entrance, shows the deceased and his wife on canopied funerary couch, presiding over a feast and surrounded by musicians playing Central Asian instruments.
+The north wall, directly opposite the entrance, shows the deceased and his wife on a canopied funerary couch, presiding over a feast and surrounded by musicians playing Central Asian instruments.
 On the western wall, the mural depicts a tacked-up riderless horse under a canopy, preceded by an honor guard.
 The focus of the eastern wall is an oxen-pulled chariot under a canopy.
 Like the western wall, an honor guard also precedes the chariot.
 The south wall shows the honor guard.
 The clothes of the people in the murals are typical of the Xianbei people of that time.

 Looting and grave artifacts

 Archaeologists discovered five looters' tunnels.
 The numerous times that the tomb had been previously looted explain the fact that many of the burial goods were seriously damaged.
 The archaeologists found more than 200 pieces of porcelain and more than 320 ceramic figurines.
-A West Asian or Mediterranean style gold ring mounted with a tourmaline was found among the remains of the coffin.
+A West Asian or Mediterranean-style gold ring mounted with a tourmaline was found among the remains of the coffin.
 The semi-precious stone was carved with an enigmatic figure variously identified as being a Greek or a Sogdian deity.

-Academic research

 Although a scattering of bones was found in the tomb, no complete skeletons were found.
-This may be the result of Zoroastrian sky burial customs.
-The entrance to the tomb was originally carved with a blue dragon and a white tiger, but later a bird was painted over it.
-The tomb murals reflect the exchange and integration of the various cultures during the Northern and Southern Dynasties as well as being a vivid reflection of social life at that time.
+This may be on account of Zoroastrian sky burial customs.